An Optimal Transport Approach to Estimating Causal Effects via Nonlinear Difference-in-Differences: Numerical Experiment and Application to the Card Krueger Dataset

 The original CK study finds a positive average treatment effect of $2.76$ FTE jobs added in the treatment group compared to the control group, a result reproduced by \citet{neumark2000minimum} using different methodology. \citet{neumark2000minimum} also compute an average treatment effect in full- and part-time jobs with separate regressions and find treatment effects of $3.16$ gained full-time jobs and $0.60$ lost part-time jobs.
 These classical contributions only focus on aggregate outcomes over all restaurants, irrespective of the size of the respective restaurant.
 An exception is \citet{ropponen2011reconciling} who reanalyzes the data with the CiC estimator, taking into account the heterogeneity in the size of the fast-food restaurants.
 He finds the average treatment effect bounded in $[0.90,1.70]$.
 Ropponen also notes in New Jersey that large restaurants pre-intervention (measured in FTE employees) have a negative treatment effect while small restaurants pre-intervention have a positive treatment effect.
 Our analysis recovers this trend for both FT and PT employees in New Jersey.
 As we also generate counterfactual controls, we find an opposite trend for Pennsylvania restaurants.
 This opposite trend is intriguing and worth exploring further as it does not seem to be explained by substitution effects of employees moving across the state line to find jobs.

+The previously discussed subsampling approach to inference was applied to generate symmetric 95 \% confidence intervals around each point estimate.
+The only interval to contain zero is for the DiD treatment effect on part-time employment.
+Furthermore, we run subsampled hypothesis tests to check whether the point estimates are significantly different across estimators.
+Of the four tests between optimal transport to an alternative, only the difference in treatment effect on part-time employment estimated with CiC was not significantly different from zero at the $p = 0.05$ level.
+For both the confidence intervals and hypothesis tests, we use a block size of 300 and 10,000 replications.

+The average treatment effects estimated using the OT and CiC counterfactual distributions depend only on the marginals, not the full joint structure.
+However as illustrated in Figure \ref{fig:ck_marginals}, the strong copula assumptions between pre- and post-intervention periods for CiC can lead to markedly different estimated marginals.
+That structure implies restaurants with the largest pre-intervention full/part-time employment will also have the largest counterfactual full/part-time employment.
+The wider tails of the CiC treatment effect marginals compared to OT suggest that additional joint structure in this setting leads to counterfactuals with less variance from the observed potential outcome.

 The proposed multivariate extension of the changes-in-changes estimator allows us to jointly estimate the effects on full- and part-time employment while accounting for the heterogeneity in restaurant size.
 For the results in this section, restaurants are represented in $\mathbb{R}^2$ by our outcomes of interest, the number of full- and part-time employees.
-In the appendix we provide an additional experiment with restaurants represented in higher dimension including additional measurements about wages, prices, and operations.
+In the supplementary materials we provide an additional experiment with restaurants represented as higher dimensional vectors including additional measurements about wages, prices, and operations.
 We discard $19$ units with missing outcomes, leaving $76$ control and $315$ treatment restaurants.
-The transport plans for both groups are solved with a linear program, and we applly nearest neighbor matching between treatment and control pre-intervention samples to calculate counterfactual outcomes.
+The transport plans for both groups are solved with a linear program, and we apply nearest neighbor matching between treatment and control pre-intervention samples to calculate counterfactual outcomes.